xingyu-fu/xingyu-fu.github.io/index.md

 [Differentially-Private Personalized Product Recommendations](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4202576), with Ningyuan Chen, Pin Gao and Yang Li.

 When to Conceal/Disclose Attribute Information?
-Roles of Consumer Search, Inventory, and Selling Mechanisms, with Zihao Chen, Pin Gao and Ying-Ju Chen.
+The Roles of Consumer Search, Inventory, and Selling Mechanisms, with Zihao Chen, Pin Gao and Ying-Ju Chen.

 [Selling New Product to Rationally (In)attentive Consumer](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4353325), with Zheng Xie and Ying-Ju Chen.